7 things experts always declutter before fall for a cozy, clutter-free home

 (Image credit: Martin Moore)

-It's a good idea to organize the pantry as we transition from the hot summer months to cooler and crisper weather so that we always have the supplies that we need on hand when cooking up winter warmers.
+It's a good idea to declutter and organize the pantry as we transition from the hot summer months to cooler and crisper weather, so that your pantry is always stocked with the supplies needed on hand when cooking up winter warmers, and not filled with expired goods.

 'One thing that most people don't think about when transitioning from summer to fall is the change in food!' agrees home improvement expert Joshua Bartlett.
 'Run through your pantry and throw out any expired food items to get ready for all of the ingredients you'll need for apple pie, chili, and soups!'